Home > Europe > Belgium > One Day in Bruges, Belgium

 Bellfort of Bruges

-The most famous landmark in Market Square is the Belfort of Bruges (Belfry Tower).
-Dating back to the 13th century, this towering structure houses an observation deck offering one of the best panoramic views of Bruges.
-Visitors must climb 366 steps to reach the top, but I decided to skip the climb during my day in Bruges.
+The most famous landmark in the square is the Belfry of Bruges.
+Dating back to the 13th century, this tower is one of the city’s best-known sights and offers panoramic views from the top.
+Visitors need to climb 366 steps to reach the observation area, but I decided to skip it during my visit.

 Belfort of Bruges